TehShrike/pickering-majority-text-revelation/revelation.md

 # The earth is harvested

-And wow, I saw a white cloud, and someone like a son of man was sitting on the cloud, having on his head a golden crown, and in his hand a sharp sickle.
+And behold, I saw a white cloud, and someone like a son of man was sitting on the cloud, having on his head a golden crown, and in his hand a sharp sickle.
 And another angel came out of the temple crying out with a loud voice to the one sitting on the cloud, “Thrust in your sickle and reap, for the time to reap has come, because the harvest of the earth is dry”.
 So the one sitting on the cloud swung his sickle upon the earth, and the earth was harvested.

 Then another angel came out of the temple (the one in heaven), he too having a sharp sickle.
 And another angel came out from the altar (having authority over the fire), and he called out with a loud cry to the one having the sharp sickle saying, “Thrust in your sharp sickle and gather the grape clusters of the vine of the earth, because her grapes are ripe”.
 So the angel swung his sickle at the earth and gathered the vine of the earth and threw it into the winepress of God’s terrible fury.
 And the winepress was trampled outside the city, and blood came out of the winepress up to the horses’ bridles, for a thousand six hundred stadia.